pmachart/g-man/README.md

 I have built this for my personal use.
 I am a front-end web developer and bash scripting is not my usual language.

 Many former colleagues have seen me use this small tool and asked me to share it with them, and i did.
-With this repository, I am taking things a step further.
+But it's more convenient to share over github so here we go :)

 I have improved it and refactored it a few times and am always looking for advice and constructive criticism, so please feel free to contribute or comment about anything.